Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 priority: 4
 ---

-Alluxio can be deployed on Amazon GCE using the [Vagrant scripts](https://github.com/alluxio/alluxio/tree/master/deploy/vagrant) that come with Alluxio.
+Alluxio can be deployed on Google Compute Engine (GCE) using the [Vagrant scripts](https://github.com/alluxio/alluxio/tree/master/deploy/vagrant) that come with Alluxio.
 The scripts let you create, configure, and destroy clusters.

 # Prerequisites

-**Install Vagrant and the Google plugins**
+**Install Vagrant and the Google plugin**

 Download [Vagrant](https://www.vagrantup.com/downloads.html)